lnstadrum/mva_labwork/README.md

   * `gl_FragColor` is a `vec4` variable defining the current pixel color in the shader output.
 In this work, it is the only way for programs to provide output.
 Setting its value is the main duty of `main`. `gl_FragColor` is a part of the GLSL specification.
   * In this lab work we will be using 8-bit images, i.e., every component of the output texture is internally stored as a 8-bit value.
 This implies `gl_FragColor` being clipped into 0..1 range.

-For more details check out a [GLSL ES 1.0 quick reference card](https://www.fsynth.com/pdf/webgl1_glsl_1.pdf).
+For more details check out [GLSL ES 1.0 quick reference card](https://www.fsynth.com/pdf/webgl1_glsl_1.pdf).

 ## Managing code